AtomicLemon/flamecoin/README.md

 - **development:** Unstable, contains new code for planned releases.
 Format: ```<version>-dev```

 *Master and maintenance branches are exclusively mutable by release.
 Planned releases will always have a development branch and pull requests should be submitted against those.
 Maintenance branches are there for* ***bug fixes only,*** *please submit new features against the development branch with the highest version.*

-## Frequently Asked Questions:

- - Where can I download a working build?

-You can download from our official website. (https://flamecoin.co)

-- I just need help!

-We have discord for all questions. (https://discord.gg/HnZt6Pm)

 ### How to build yourself: